PhilaNgcamu/problem-solving-challenges/Day-25-Recursion/README.md

   - Identify the flow of the functions - how they are getting in the memory stack.
   - Identify & focus on _left tree calls_ and _right tree calls_ by **using pen and paper**
   - Use a debugger to see the flow.
-- Identfy **how the values and their types are returned** in each step with the flow in mind.
+- Identify **how the values and their types are returned** in each step with the flow in mind.
 Ultimately, you'll have the solution of the first execution of the function.

 <h2>Key focus on recursion</h2>